HTSoft-Studios/.github/profile/README.md

 Here at HTSoft the possibilities are endless.

 # Here is what we do 💻🚀
-  * Helpout small content creators build their first website.
+  * Helpout small content creators build their first website!
-  * We make games with batch.
+  * We make games!
-  * We fully open source all of our projects.
+  * We fully open source all of our projects!
   * And much more!

 # Join our Discord!